sinaghadermarzi/simple-deep-research/artifacts/pydata_2025_proposal.md

 ### Setup
 We will use Github Codespaces.

 The workshop uses OpenAi as the LLM and Tavilly as the web search tool.
 During the wokrshop, we will provide a key.
-If you would like to use your own setup, please follow the below links
+If you would like to use your own setup, please follow the below links-

 [OpenAi](https://platform.openai.com/api-keys)
 [Tavily](https://app.tavily.com/home)